swang927/Dice-Game/README.md

 ## How to play:
   Game will only run one round each time.
-  To start another round, press "Enter" key on stander keyboard.
+  To start another round, press "Enter" key on standard keyboard.

 ###### Enjoy it >_<